-The landscape is dominated by the deep clefts gouged out by ancient glaciers and powerful rivers.
+The landscape is dominated by deep clefts gouged out by ancient glaciers and powerful rivers.
 The many picturesque towns are either nestled in these valleys or sit high on the surrounding hills replete with castles and impressive Romanesque churches.

-There is a great deal of history throughout the region, it is culturally very diverse and the cuisine is equally as varied.
+There is a great deal of history throughout the region, it is culturally very diverse and the cuisine is as varied.

 It became necessary to make the most of every free moment that was available to enable me to fully appreciate the visit and manage a few alternative adventures.